dominodatalab/domino-code-assist-docs/docs/app/example/stock.md

 <img class="screenshot" src="../../../screenshots/app-example-stock-prophet-create-models.png">

-Now concatenate the predictions for all of the tickers.
-Then add a `future` column which indicates that these are predictions.
+Now insert the following code to concatenate the predictions for all of the tickers and add a `future` column which indicates that these are predictions.

 ```python
 stocks_forecast = pd.concat(stocks_forecast)